H4dr1en/car-classifier/README.md

 ```
 $ docker-compose up -build
 ```
 You can then access to the classifier in a browser at the address ***localhost***.
-On the web application you can upload the picture of the car you would like to know the class (available classes are shown in the notebook, see last section)
+On the web application you can upload the picture of the car you would like to know the class (available classes are listed [here](https://github.com/H4dr1en/car-classifier/blob/master/app/cars_meta.txt))

  # About the application